Ámbar Soruco

-Ámbar Andrea Soruco Córdova (born 3 March 1996) is a Chilean footballer who plays as a right-back.
+Ámbar Andrea Soruco Córdova (born 3 March 1996) is a Chilean footballer who plays as a right-back for Universidad Católica.

 Club career

 As a player of Universidad de Chile, Soruco had a stint with Emirati club Abu Dhabi SC alongside her fellows Sofía Hartard and Fernanda Araya.

 Soruco played for Spanish club EDF Logroño in the 2018–2019 Primera División season.

 Soruco spent five seasons with Santiago Morning from 2020 to 2024.

+Soruco joined Universidad Católica from Unión Española for the 2026 season.